isc-projects/kea/doc/sphinx/kea-messages.rst

     hooks library %1 reports its multi-threading compatibility as %2

 Logged at debug log level 45.
-A debug message issued when the "multi_threading_compatible" function was called.
+This debug message is issued when the "multi_threading_compatible" function was called.
 The returned value (0 means not compatible, others compatible) is displayed.